request/request/README.md

 via
 ```

+Note that, when using a tunneling proxy, the `proxy-authorization`
+header is *never* sent to the endpoint server, but only to the proxy
+server.
+All other headers are sent as-is over the established
+connection.

 ## UNIX Socket

 `request` supports the `unix://` protocol for all requests.
 The path is assumed to be absolute to the root of the host file system.